 As an example of the impact of COLA, consider an individual’s $2,000 benefit at a full retirement age of 67.
 When comparing the break even age of 62 versus 70, a 2% cost of living adjustment decreases the break even point by 19 months.

 So does it change the result by a large number?
 No. But is it correct without inflation?
 Not at all.
 In fact, the result of not using inflation could be the tipping point into a bad decision.

-Where to Access a FREE Social Security Break Even Calculator That Solves These Problems
+Where to Access a FREE Break Even Calculator for Social Security That Solves These Problems

 After several years of personal disdain for break even calculators, I’ve moderated my thoughts.
 As long as an individual understands the limitations of a break even analysis that we’ve discussed above, I do believe there is a benefit in using a break even calculator as a part of your overall decision.